emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 ## Performance

-For the first time `clojure-lsp` starts in your project, it will scan all jar dependencies and source code, this can take a while depending on your project size, after started, it should be really fast and next times, it will use it's cache and you may not notice any performance
+For the first time `clojure-lsp` starts in your project, it will scan all jar dependencies and source code, this can take a while depending on your project size, after started, it should be really fast and for the next time it will use it's cache and you may not notice any performance issues.

+## Server settings

+`clojure-lsp` has a lot of settings for improving your development experience, make sure to check it out the [settings](https://github.com/clojure-lsp/clojure-lsp#settings) section.
+For an example configuration, check [here](https://github.com/ericdallo/dotfiles/blob/master/.lsp/config.edn).

-### Cider integration
+## CIDER integration

 Therefore, it turns out that it's possible to use both `cider` and `lsp-mode` features for a clojure-development, both works great together, I rely on `cider` when I really need a REPL, to eval anything, run tests, etc. You can just <kbd>M-x</kbd> `cider-jack-in` and the REPL will start normally.